semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(Updated)** Docker image:
 New convenience Docker images are available in the [Semaphore Container Registry](https://docs.semaphoreci.com/ci-cd-environment/semaphore-registry-images/).
-A detailed list can be found in [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG_04-2021).
+A detailed list can be found in the [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG_04-2021).

 ### Week of April 5, 2021